CAEP Accountability Measures

 Initial Programs

-*Total number of initial program graduates include those for whom Praxis II scores have been received.
+*Total number of initial program graduates include those for whom Praxis II scores have been received and for whom no Praxis exam is required.

-**Percentage of initial program graduates who met certification requirements by the state successfully completed their teacher preparation programs and passed the Praxis II in their content areas.
+**Percentage of initial program graduates who met certification requirements by the state successfully completed their teacher preparation programs and passed the Praxis II in their content areas (if required).

 Advanced Programs

-*Total number of advanced program graduates include those for whom Praxis II scores have been received.
+*Total number of advanced program graduates include those for whom Praxis II scores have been received and those whom no Praxis II is required.

-**Percentage of advanced program graduates who met certification requirements by the state successfully completed their teacher preparation programs and passed the Praxis II in their content areas.
+**Percentage of advanced program graduates who met certification requirements by the state successfully completed their teacher preparation programs and passed the Praxis II in their content areas, if required.

 Measure 4 (Initial and Advanced): Ability of Completers to be Hired